 I recently wrote a post about how to age a clay terra cotta pot with paint.
 To my dismay it didn’t create enough of the “antique vibe” I was looking for.
 I came to the conclusion that in order to really get that authentic “patina,” you need texture.
 After all, a true antique piece shows it’s age with more than just color, but texture and shape too.
-That’s when I knew I needed to find a way to create an antique texture on a new terra cotta or plastic Pot
+That’s when I knew I needed to find a way to age a new pot to make it look old again.

 The best part about this post is that I found these pots at the Dollar Tree three for a dollar!
 All it takes is a simple DIY to make them look like real terra cotta clay pots.

 As most of my research goes, I took to social media to look for a quick and easy project.

 Learn how to create antique texture on a new terra cotta pot.

 Can y’all believe the difference!
 I even painted a plastic pot and it looked perfectly aged.

 So how did I get from the before picture on the right to the after picture on the left?